andy-guttridge/tribehub_react/README.md

 #### Short term future improvements
 The following fixes and improvements would be made in the short term as a high priority if more time were available:

 - Full synchronisation between notifications and calendar events - currently if a user responds to an event via the notifications menu, this is not reflected in the calendar events list until the calendar data is reloaded from the server.
-This is because the notifications menu and calendar are hold their own state and are separated from each other in the 'component tree'.
+Likewise, the notifications menu does not automatically refresh if an event is edited or added.
+This is because the notifications menu and calendar hold their own state and are separated from each other in the 'component tree'.
 This could be resolved by refactoring the app so that event and notification state are held by a top level context object, and writing a utility function to search for matching events and notifications, and updating the state of both as needed.
 - Automatically display any events for the current day - currently the user has to select the a day on the calendar to see any events when the page first loads, even if there are events for the current day.
 -  Automatically update display name in `Header` component - if the user updates their display name, the user has to refresh the page to see this reflected in the welcome message in the site header.
 This would require some refactoring to ensure the `Header` component 'knows' there has been a change of state.
 - Refactoring to reduce the number of requests to the REST API - when the user selects a new month on the calendar, the React frontend requests events for 12 months either side of the current month, in order to 'buffer' the data and prevent a delay in data being displayed if the user skips a few months forwards or backwards.
 While this provides a relatively seamless user experience, it also means more data than necessary is being fetched in the background.
 This could be reduced by only fetching a full two years worth of data when the `TribeHome` component first mounts, and subsequently only loading one additional month at the 'extreme end of the range' each time the user changes month.
 Additionally, the `MyTribe` and `EventDetailsForm` components both separately fetch details of the current user's tribe from the API independently.
 Implementing a top level context object to fetch this data when the app first loads and make it available to the whole component tree could further reduce the number of data fetches.